Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 ### Networking Services

-VPC is virtualized network within Google Cloud, and it is a core networking service.
-It is a global resource.
+VPC is a virtualized private network within Google Cloud, and it is a core, global networking service.

 Firewall Rules and Routes govern traffic coming into instances as well as provide advanced networking functions.